Insurance Appraisal Clause: Alternative Dispute Resolution for Claim Amounts

 Step 3: Appraisers Select a Neutral Umpire

 If the two appraisers cannot agree on a final value, they jointly select a neutral umpire — a third-party expert who serves as the tiebreaker.
-If the appraisers can't agree on an umpire, a court may appoint one.
+In Washington, if the appraisers fail to agree on an umpire within 15 days, the OIC appoints one from its registered list.
+In other states, a court may appoint one if necessary.

 Step 4: Independent Evaluations